Kale-Ko/KWinIdleTime/README.md

 ### Quick Notice

-Since these scripts use DBus to communicate (partially intentionally and partially manditory), any program can see when you move your mouse (Not where!) if you use these scripts.
+Since these scripts use DBus to communicate (partially intentionally and partially mandatory), any program can see when you move your mouse (Not where!) if you use these scripts.
 You can adjust how often mouse pings are sent by editing [kwin_script/contents/code/main.js](https://github.com/Kale-Ko/KWinIdleTime/blob/main/kwin_script/contents/code/main.js) but this only reduces the problem and potentially means missing mouse movements.

 ## Installation